donid/WingetRepoBrowser/README.md

 - versions-count when grouping and group-count (number of unique packages)
 - Downloading is currently not supported for manifests that have the PackageVersion 'latest'.

+**New Features in v0.3.0**

+- show infos about local and remote winget-repo

 **New Features in v0.2.6**

 - added application icon